-Trump Calls Stormy Daniels “Horseface,” Threatens to “Go After” Her
+Trump calls Stormy Daniels "Horseface," threatens to "go after" her

 — Michael Avenatti (@MichaelAvenatti) October 16, 2018

-Trump’s tweet on Tuesday adds to his record of disparaging the physical appearances of women he perceives as enemies.
+Trump’s tweet Tuesday adds to his record of disparaging the physical appearance of women he perceives as enemies.
 Past targets have included 2016 primary opponent Carly Fiorina and television hosts Megyn Kelly and Mika Brzezinski.

-Trump had reportedly used “horseface” to belittle Daniels’ physical appearances in private in the past.
+Trump had reportedly used “horseface” to belittle Daniels’ physical appearance in private in the past.

 This is something he has said to people privately to criticize Stormy Daniels' appearance.
 And… here it is, just…on Twitter. https://t.co/hI7581oljs